19hours/sg-statutes/Acts/Companies Act.md

 (a) by such number of members for the time being entitled under the articles to vote at the meeting as is specified in the articles, but it shall not in any case be necessary for more than 5 members to make the demand;

-(b) if no such provision is made by the articles, by 3 members so entitled, or by one member or two members so entitled, if that member holds or those two members together hold not less than 10% of the paid-up share capital of the company or if that member represents or those two members together represent not less than 10% of the total voting rights of all the members having a right to vote at the meeting.
+(b) if no such provision is made by the articles, by 3 members so entitled, or by one or 2 members so entitled, if —

+(i) that member holds or those 2 members together hold not less than 10% of the total number of paid-up shares of the company (excluding treasury shares); or

+(ii) that member represents or those 2 members together represent not less than 10% of the total voting rights of all the members having a right to vote at that meeting.

+[21/2005 wef 30/01/2006]

+(4A) For the purposes of subsection (4), any reference to a member does not include a reference to a company itself where it is registered as a member.

+[21/2005 wef 30/01/2006]

 (5) In computing the majority on a poll demanded on the question that a special resolution be passed reference shall be had to the number of votes cast for and against the resolution and to the number of votes to which each member is entitled by this Act or the articles of the company.